mlabs-haskell/lambda-buffers/docs/plutarch.md

 Constructing is always only one part of the story, there's also deconstruction that is captured by the `pmatch'` method.
 This method serves to 'pattern match' on a value that was already constructed using `pcon'` and dispatch said value to a provided continuation function.
 It's important to note that there's a subtle but important distinction to be made between the `ptryFrom` and `pmatch'` methods.
-`pmatch'` assumes that the value it recieves is indeed correct, as it was constructed using the `pcon'` method.
+`pmatch'` assumes that the value it receives is indeed correct, as it was constructed using the `pcon'` method.
 This means that `pmatch'` should never error, and if it does that means the implementation is wrong.
 `ptryFrom` is different, as it takes some `PData` and tries to parse it into a `PType`, but can fail.